 They know what to do

-Professional gardeners know the best ways to clean your garden.
+Professional landscapers know the best ways to clean your garden.
 So leaving it in their hands ensures it is done efficiently and effectively.

 It is convenient